Our Robots Colleagues

 myCobot 280 Pi

 myCobot 280 Pi is a lightweight 6-axis robotic arm designed for AI education and early-stage research.
 Powered by a Raspberry Pi 4B and running Ubuntu Mate with built-in support for Python, ROS1, and ROS2, it enables hands-on learning in kinematics, machine vision, and algorithm development.
-Despite its compact size (860g), it supports various end-effectors and modular accessories, making it ideal for use in smart homes, labs, and embedded AI applications.
+Despite its compact size (860 g), it supports various end-effectors and modular accessories, making it ideal for use in smart homes, labs, and embedded AI applications.
 Programming is supported through Python, graphical tools like myBlockly, and full access to the ROS ecosystem.

 DJI Tello